Roasted Salmon with Spicy Apricot Glaze

 Get a few pieces of salmon (Chilean sea bass is a great option as well!).
 Find a baking pan.
 Put salmon on pan.
 Put in oven.
 Stir together three things.
 Brush mixture over almost-cooked salmon, then keep cooking it a little bit.

 Love salmon for dinner?
 My bourbon glaze recipe for salmon is another simple salmon recipe with a delicious glaze.
 My salmon with pasta is made with fresh, flavorful ingredients and are easy to prepare.
 This restaurant-quality recipe will win over even the seafood skeptics in your family.
-Or, try my Salmon Pesto Pasta!
+Or, try my baked pesto salmon or salmon pesto pasta!

 - 1/2 cup apricot preserves